CVanchieri/CS-ProblemSolvingFrameWork/Casting-Signed-to-Unsigned-in-C.md

 2's complement is particularly beautiful because the exact same circuitry inside the CPU can be used to do math on positive or negative numbers.
 Saves space and money.

-One other consequence of storing numbers in this way is that you can tell if a number is positive or negative by looking at its highest (left-most) bit.
+One other consequence of storing numbers in this way is that you can tell if a signed number is positive or negative by looking at its highest (left-most) bit.
 If it's `1`, it's negative.
+(Unsigned numbers are always positive.)